 The Walton Centre provides a number of services which involve treatments where an inpatient stay is not necessary.
-In these cases, patients are asked to attend the hospital for the day for short procedures and/or treatments.
+In these cases, patients are asked to attend the hospital for the day for a short procedure and/or treatment.
 Usually you will be able to go home the same day of treatment.
-There’s more information on what to expect and links to more information further down.
+There’s more information on what to expect and links to more information below.

 Things to bring in with you